[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 짐이 많은 데다가 집까지 거리도 멀어요.

-This is also a very bad situation, right?
+This is also a terrible situation, right?
 Wwww, I don’t want that to happen.

 Anyway, Here, 많다 is an adjective that has a final consonant, so you add -은 데다가 to make 많은 데다가 “there is a lot of ~, and also.”